Jacob-PV/Wanderlust/README.md

 4. **Set Budget** (optional): Enter your budget per person and number of travelers
 5. **Generate Itinerary**: Click the "Generate My Itinerary" button
 6. **View Results**: See your personalized itinerary with timeline and interactive map
+7. **Share Your Itinerary**: Click the "Share" button to get a shareable link
-7. **Replace Activities**: Click "Replace this ↻" on any activity to swap it out
+8. **Replace Activities**: Click "Replace this ↻" on any activity to swap it out
-8. **Regenerate**: Click "New Trip" to create a different itinerary
+9. **Regenerate**: Click "New Trip" to create a different itinerary

 ### Planning a Multi-Day Trip